-Quizzes 20%
+Quizzes

 Throughout the semester, you will demonstrate your growing knowledge about educational research methods by completing in-class quizzes on the material.
 These cumulative quizzes will reflect material discussed in class and in your assigned readings, and will consist of selected-response and short-answer questions.
-No makeup quizzes are allowed; however, students' lowest quiz score will be dropped.
+No makeup quizzes are allowed; however, your lowest quiz score will be dropped.

-Problem Statement 10%
+Problem Statement

 At the beginning of the semester, you will clearly and compellingly describe the educational problem you want to solve.
-Throughout the course, you will use this research problem as a point of reference for learning and considering research methods.
+Throughout the course, you will use this research problem as a point of reference for learning research methods and writing reflective research briefs.
+A detailed assignment description and rubric will be provided.